svaksha/aksh/Agam/guide_phd.md

 + How to write a research proposal: http://newt.phys.unsw.edu.au/~jw/thesis.html
 + [The Dissertation or Thesis Writer’s Toolkit](http://academicladder.com/toolkit/download).
 + How to write a Ph.D. thesis: https://www.uni-goettingen.de/en/138976.html
++ The key to a successful PhD thesis?
+Write in your own voice, https://www.theguardian.com/higher-education-network/blog/2014/aug/20/write-in-your-own-voice-key-to-successful-phd-thesis

 ## Paper Structure
 ### ABSTRACT